-Covid 19 coronavirus: six-month mortgage holiday for workers affected by coronavirus
+Covid-19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 "This is life that won't be normal."

+When asked how a Wellington cafe was still able to be open, Ardern asked for the name of it as it shouldn't have been open and the medical officer of health would be making a visit.

+Ardern said people shouldn't expect to be able to go to their local Warehouse.

-The Covid committee is working to provide more updates on what are essential services and the starting point is closing as many businesses as possible.
+The Covid-19 committee is working to provide more updates on what are essential services and the starting point is closing as many businesses as possible.
 If they find others need to be open, they will do that.

 "We will be ready to be responsive...
 We have never shut down our country before."